karawalters/Programming-Project/README.md

 Due: December 10

-GUI- organize with tabs- users, books, transactions

-When click on user can see existing users and select user Storing data in a file?
-Consider storing books and users
+GUI- organize with tabs-accounts, books, library Account Tab- functionality of interface will be such that a list of accounts will be displayed A user of the interface can select an account and see a list of books that an account has reserved A user can select a book with a maximum of 5 books selected A user can also return a book
+Book Tab - functionality of interface will be such that a list of books will be displayed as reseved or available Libray Tab - A statement of all accounts and/or books

+All classes will store data with a read/write file